baez/react_learning/README.md

 	- There should never be more than one reason for a class to change
 - Don't Repeat Yourself
 	- Repetition breeds errors and waste
-- React's smart Virtual DOM saves time
-	Updating the DOM is expensive and React is strategic about it ○ Monitors the values of current state
+- Virtual DOM saves time - Updating the DOM is expensive and React is strategic about it
+	- Monitors the values of current state
-		○ Determines the least expensive way to update the DOM ○ Compares the current setup to desired setup
+	- Determines the least expensive way to update the DOM
+	- Compares the current setup to desired setup

 # About the Repo 🚀